Ducks in an Upper Midwestern Vineyard: Managing Pests, Weeds and Grass while Improving Soil Fertility

 1. Evaluate the usefulness of ducks in controlling grass, weeds and insects and improving soil fertility in a high-trellis midwestern vineyard.

-Because of the drought this year, and steady high winds, we didn't see much insect pressure in the vineyard.
+About insects: Because of multi-year, low-level drought, and steady high winds, we didn't see much insect pressure in the vineyard during this project.
 2023 did present us with our very first Japanese beetle, which I scouted on a grapeleaf in July.
 In complete failure as a citizen-scientist, I killed it a thousand times before I thought to see if the ducks would eat it.

-In the success column, we feel that we've settled on the idea fencing for our vineyard.
-The Premier 1 poultry netting was easy to install and effective at deterring land predators.
+About fencing: In the success column, we feel that we've settled on the ideal fencing for our vineyard.
+The electric poultry netting was easy to install and effective at deterring land predators.
 The solar energizer with a 20-watt panel performed ideally under the conditions, including the thick weeds.
-That said, our trellis system (which we inherited from the prior owners) will need several hours of modification next season in order to make portable electric fencing practical.
-We train our vines to a 6’ high wire trellis, but there are still 3’ wires where the prior farmers trained low cordons in years past.
-This low wire has to be removed next year so that moving the fence isn’t ridiculously time consuming and doesn’t require a bunch of mental geometry.
-That’s labor we didn’t anticipate.
+That said, our trellis system (which we inherited from the prior owners) needed several hours of modification next season in order to make portable electric fencing practical.
+We train our vines to a 6’ high wire trellis, but in 2022 there were still 3’ wires where the prior farmers trained low cordons in years past.
+This low wire was removed in 2023 so that moving the fence as time-consuming and didn’t require so much mental geometry.
+(That’s 6 hours of labor we didn’t anticipate.)
 The difficulty in working with trellis meant that we did not rotate the ducks in the brisk cadence we had intended.
 Farmers planning to integrate poultry may want to plan their trellising system ahead of time, with electric fencing in mind.

-We love the hoop coops that we designed and built.
+About housing, etc.: We love the hoop coops that we designed and built.
 They're easy to drag by hand or with our compact tractor.
 They're tall enough for a person, but this made them vulnerable to wind.
-We had two 80-mph straight line wind events this summer.
+We’ve had consistently windy summers and experienced two 80-mph straight line wind events during the project.
 We ended up having to secure the hoop coops with earth anchors, which made rotating the birds to new ground onerous.

 The hardest lesson we learned is that vines don’t provide cover against aerial predators like our orchard trees do.
 Because ducks don’t naturally put themselves to roost like chickens, we lost three nice hens to a nesting pair of great horned owls.
-Consequently, we added unplanned hours of labor (across the season) rounding them up and putting them to bed every night.
+Consequently, we added unplanned hours of labor (across the season) rounding them up and putting them to bed every night, in part because they don't use their housing in the same way a flock of chickens would.

 Imagining that we could actually research this question was ridiculously ambitious of us.
 We did sell eggs, but in our research design didn't factor in the hours of time it takes to wash muddy, poopy duck eggs following food safety practices.
 With the rising cost of eggs, we may be able to help pay for feed, but the labor that it takes to find eggs in a weedy vineyard and to scrub them clean will never see a return profit.
 Also, plucking duck carcasses clean takes 5 times as long as a chicken.
 We will not be investing in egg-washing or duck-plucking equipment for this project and will likely set this matter of inquiry aside.

 The outbreak of HPAI this past year disrupted our plans to purchase new breeding stock (happily, we had no incidence or losses).
 Instead, we raised a brood of cross-breed ducklings from our own hens and drakes.
-We do not have as many birds to keep over the winter as we had anticipated. which is good because we couldn't find a carpenter willing to take on the small job of building out our portable, winterizeable coops.
-We will not have as many webbed feet on the ground (40 birds rather than 60) come spring, which impacts our management plans.
+We also had a very hard time finding skilled labor to build out winterized moveable coops.
+In the end, we only had one winterized wagon.
+(One clever hack was that we converted the summer hoops to winter solaria by swapping out the canvas cover for clear plastic repurposed from our farm’s high tunnel after a storm.)
+We never managed to have as many webbed feet on the ground (40 birds rather than 60) as we wanted, which impacted our management plans.

 Project Outcomes